Vegan

 Tomato Peanut Stew

 If you love hearty, spicy soups and stews, there’s a good chance you’ll enjoy this.
-Deep, nutty, spicy, vegan, filling and full of heart-healthy fats and fiber, this is something I crave a lot.
-As with most soups and stews, it’s just as good the second day.
+It’s deep, nutty, spicy, vegan, filling and full of heart-healthy fats and fiber.
+As with most soups and stews, this is just as good (or better) the second day.
 My favorite way to eat this is with a scoop of brown rice.
 Quinoa is great too.
 You can up the protein content of the meal by grilling tofu, chicken, fish or shrimp to go alongside.

 ~~~~~